Drinfeld Realization for Quantum Affine Orthosymplectic Superalgebras: Formulas with diagrams

 We have the following result.

-\begin{thm} The automorphisms $T_{i}$, $i\in \hat{I}$, define an action of the braid group $\cB_N$ on $\Uq (\gh_\bullet)$, i.e., they satisfy the relations \eqref{braid relations ends}-\eqref{braid relations middle}.
+\begin{thm} The automorphisms $T_{i}$, $i\in \hat{I}$, define an action of the braid group $\cB_N$ on $\Uq (\gh_\bullet)$, i.e., they satisfy the relations \eqref{braid relations ends}--\eqref{braid relations middle}.

 \end{thm} \begin{proof} In {\cite[Prop.
 7.4.1]{Yamane1999}}, the operators $T_i$ were defined up to normalization factors and it was shown that they provide isomorphisms.
 Our formulas contain the explicit coefficients for these isomorphisms to satisfy the braid relations.
-The relations are proved by direct computations in a case-by-case manner.
-In most cases, the result is clear after simplifications not involving the Serre relations \eqref{Serre traditional}-\eqref{Serre F}.
+The relations are proved by direct, case-by-case computation.
+In most cases, the result is clear after simplifications not involving the Serre relations \eqref{Serre traditional}--\eqref{Serre F}.
 However, in some cases, the appropriate Serre relations must be used.
-Below, we give the details of some of the most complicated cases.
+As the full proof is extensive, we give the details for some of the most complex and non-trivial cases below as an illustration.